rgcv/libcgal-julia/README.md

 incredibly brittle and scarce.
 Currently, the kernel is being fixed on the C++ side of things.
-Currently, the `Exact_predicates_exact_constructions_kernel` (a.k.a.  `Epeck`) 2D/3D kernel is being fixed, consequently fixing the constructs' kernels.
+Currently, the `Exact_predicates_exact_constructions_kernel` (a.k.a.  `Epeck`) 2D/3D kernel is being fixed, consequently fixing the kernel's constructs.
 This limits the imense toolset CGAL provides, namely, for example, the usage of the Circular kernel, or the dD Kernel.

 Ideally, julia types would be parametric, mirroring their respective template